 Rachel is married to Chris; they have two teenage boys and live on Wellington’s South Coast.

-Suzanne chairs Transparency International New Zealand and was a joint Co-Director of the comprehensive Integrity Plus 2013 New Zealand National Integrity System Assessment.
-She is now leading the TINZ Financial Integrity System Assessment that provides an opportunity for accounting, legal, audit, risk management and strategic development knowledge to demonstrate the strengths, and advise on ways to enhance the integrity, of New Zealand’s financial system.
+Dame (Honorary) Suzanne Snively was named in the 2021 New Years Honours as an Honorary Dame Companion for her services to governance.
+In late 2020, Suzanne completed her final term as Chair of Transparency International New Zealand.
+Suzanne was a joint Co-Director of the comprehensive Integrity Plus 2013 New Zealand National Integrity System Assessment.
+She is the author of the TINZ Financial Integrity System Assessment Methodology that provides an opportunity for accounting, legal, audit, risk management and strategic development knowledge to demonstrate the strengths, and advise on ways to enhance the integrity, of New Zealand’s financial system.

 Sean is the Chief Innovation Lead at the Wellington City Council.